How to Make Money as a Kid – 25 Brilliant Ideas

 Mowing lawns is a classic way for teens to make money.
 It isn’t easy though – mowing lawns is hard work, especially when it’s hot and humid outside.
-But it’s a strategy to make money as a kid that pays very well.
+But it’s a strategy that pays very well.

 How much money a teen can make mowing lawns depends on a lot of factors.
 The size and difficulty of the lawn are two big considerations.
 Where you live matters, too.
 Mowing lawns in a wealthy subdivision, for example, is probably going to pay more than mowing lawns in a middle-class community.

 Another factor to consider with this option is whether you will use your own mower or your clients’ mowers.
 If you don’t have a way to transport your mower to different jobs, using your clients’ mowers may be your only choice.

 Many people don’t have time to wash and clean their cars, trucks, and other vehicles.
 After working 40-50 hours each week, the last thing many want to do of the weekends is to take care of chores around the house like washing their vehicles and cleaning the interiors.

 Washing, waxing, and detailing vehicles isn’t difficult, but it may take a few hours to get the job done.
 And it can potentially pay very well, too.
 Some auto detailing companies charge over $100 to do all three.
 Not bad for a full day’s work.

 6. Wash and Detail Boats, Motor Homes, Campers, and ATVs